yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 <div class="try-it">
   <h2>Try It: Refactor into a Form</h2>
-  <p>Fork <a target="blank" href="https://codepen.io/turing-kwk/pen/YbKWbw?editors=1111">this CodePen</a> and refactor it so that the inputs are wrapped in a form.
-Make sure it has the same functionality it did before your refactor.</p>
+  <p>Go back to the Glitch project where we asked your user for four different inputs.
+Refactor it so that the inputs are wrapped in a form.
+Make sure it has the same functionality it did before your refactor!</p>
 </div>

 Take some time to put together everything we've learned today and complete the practice below.

 <div class="practice">
   <h2>Practice: Forms</h2>
-  <p>Create a new CodePen.
-Don't forget to load jQuery into the pen!</p>
+  <p>Create a new Glitch project.
+Don't forget to add the script tag for jQuery!
+You can copy and paste that line from a previous project.</p>
   <p><strong>Mild Challenge:</strong> Build a small site that has two input fields and a button to submit.
 You can choose what type of information the user needs to provide!
 Just make sure that the user gets clear directions on what they should enter.
 When the user clicks the button, they should see a message that includes both pieces of information that they provided appear on the screen.</p>
   <p><strong>Medium Challenge:</strong> Build a small site that has two input fields and a button to submit.
 The user should see directions instructing them to create a new password, then type that same password in the second input field.
 When they click the button, they should get one of two messages: "Oops!
 Those don't match." or "Great password!
 It's been reset." based on if the two inputs match each other.</p>
   <p><strong>Spicy Challenge:</strong> You can add this on to either the Mild or Medium Challenge.
 If the user didn't complete one of the input fields, don't let them click the button.
-You'll need to look into the HTML attribute <code class="practice-code">disabled</code> and a conditional! </p>
+You'll need to look into the HTML attribute <code class="practice-code">disabled</code> and a conditional!</p>
 </div>